 Gary MAAS: I am aghast that this person was in attendance in my community of Narre Warren South, and he was not there as a resident, he was not there as a concerned regular visitor to the lake, but he was there in his capacity as a neo-Nazi.

-Let us be clear about the facts here.
-The member for Berwick organised this rally.
+Let us be clear about the facts here: the member for Berwick organised this rally.
 He placed full-page ads in the local paper, he wrote to everyone in the neighbouring electorate and he placed blanket digital ads around the place.
 The member for Berwick was also the beneficiary of a full-page advertorial in the local paper.
 He gave a nod to the worst kind of innuendo, and it is against our multicultural communities.
 He went ahead and he fanned the flames, and he sent invites out far and wide to a divisive protest.
 As I said, when you divide communities -

-James Newbury: On a point of order, Speaker, I am deeply worried about the allegations that members of the Labor Party are making about you in their reflections from the back bench.
+James Newbury: On a point of order, Speaker, I am deeply worried about the allegations that members of the Labor Party are making -

 The SPEAKER: Order!
-The member for Eureka can leave the chamber for half an hour.
-There is no point of order.
+The Member for Eureka can leave the chamber for half an hour.